yang3kc/llm_for_css/docs/index.md

 Most chapters are runnable Jupyter notebooks.
 Use the **Open in Colab** badge at the top of a page to try the code without installing anything.
+You can also clone the repository and run the notebooks locally.
-The notebooks and scripts live in the [GitHub repository](https://github.com/yang3kc/llm_for_css).
+The source code can be found in the [GitHub repository](https://github.com/yang3kc/llm_for_css).

 ## Start here

-Read the [API key](#api-key-please-read-this-first) section below first, then go through the OpenAI chapters in order.
+Read the [API key](api_key.md) page first, then go through the OpenAI chapters in order.

 <div class="grid cards" markdown>